software-mansion/live-compositor/docs/pages/api/routes.md

 Register a new RTP input stream.

 - `input_id` - An identifier for the input stream.
 It can be used in the [`InputStream`](./components/InputStream) component to render the stream content.
-- `port` - UDP port or port range that the compositor should listen for stream.
-Integer value between 1 and 65535 representing specific port or string in the `START:END` format for a port range.
+- `port` - UDP port or port range on which the compositor should listen for the stream.
+An integer value between 1 and 65535 that represents a specific port or string in the `START:END` format for a port range.

 ***